-Over the past three decades, we have seen parallel increases in the incidence of both allergic asthma and autism spectrum disorders (ASD), raising the question of whether these two conditions are associated.
-Population-based studies have revealed a link between allergy-associated immune activation during pregnancy and increased risk of having a child later diagnosed with a neurodevelopment disorder.
+Over the past three decades, we have seen increases in allergies, asthma, and autism spectrum disorders (ASD).
+Many have questioned whether there is a link between these rising diagnoses.
+Scientists have suggested that mothers who have asthma and allergies during pregnancy are more likely to have a child who is later diagnosed with a neurodevelopment disorder.
 However, these studies only show correlation, not causation.
 With all of this in mind, our lab explores maternal allergic asthma (MAA) as a potentially under-examined environmental factor influencing brain and behavior development.

 E-cigarettes are advertised as a healthier alternative to traditional tobacco smoking, and aggressive marketing campaigns are leading to increased vaping among youth.
 In fact, vaping is recommended over cigarette smoking for individuals who are pregnant, yet little is known about their safety and toxicity.
 Compared to traditional cigarettes, E-cigarette juice contains new chemicals and flavorings like propylene glycol and glycerine that have unknown effects on the developing fetus.